SAP Product Allocation and Customer Relations

 Automating SAP product allocation

 If manual SAP product allocation is too costly, you may have a business case to automate the SAP product allocation process and maintain all those business rules in your SAP system.
 The concept is fairly simple.
 At the time of order request, we know whether you’re a Tier 1, Tier 2, or Tier 3 customer.
 When you request product, even if you’re a Tier 1 customer, we don’t let you consume all of the available inventory.
 We only allocate a certain amount of available inventory, either a percentage or a specific quantity of units.

 This process translates easily to eCommerce.
-When the customer is on the web shop, checking availability, the eCommerce store runs an ATP check first in SAP.
+When the customer is in the SAP webshop, checking availability, the eCommerce store runs an ATP check first in SAP.
 After the ATP check, you layer an automated “allocation check” on top of the ATP calculation.
 The logic looks like this:

 - ATP check in SAP.
 Using manufacturing lead times, outstanding purchase orders, and more, the algorithm asks, “Is there any inventory available to promise?”

 - YES – proceed to SAP product allocation check.

 - NO – alert customer that there is nothing available to promise.

 - SAP Product allocation check.
 Using the customer segmentation and prioritization which you have built into SAP, the algorithm asks, “How much of their requested inventory is this customer allowed to order?” and returns a quantity within the time-horizon rules set in SAP.

 Automation can take the burden off your sales and customer service staff.
 The only drawback is that it requires programming within your SAP system and data maintenance to keep up with the changes and administration of the data.
 A cost/benefit analysis will help determine if automating SAP product allocation will save you money.

 The Bottom Line: Where do you want friction to occur?